calwayne/Assessment/README.md

   },

-*Notes: You may run the test locally according to test scenario upon installed dependecies mentioned earlier.
+__*Notes__: You may run the test locally according to test scenario upon installed dependecies mentioned earlier.

 __To verify my codings:__